bubylou/ssm-bash/README.md

 `update-all`

-- Update all applications in the gamedir.
+- Update all the installed applications.

 `validate <app_id>...`

-- Validate the chosen applications.
+- Validate the chosen application.

 `validate-all`

-- Validate all the applications in your gamedir.
+- Validate all the installed applications.